hjr265/hjr265.me/content/_index.md

 Additionally, I work through networks like Toptal as a freelance software engineer, allowing me to collaborate on diverse projects.

 I have a strong affinity for <dfn title="as in freedom">free</dfn> software and take great pleasure in creating [open-source software](/open-source/).

+You can check what I'm currently working on and what matters to me on my [now page](/now/).

 Elsewhere: